ugururesin/Azure-ML-Capstone-Project/README.md

 * serum_creatinine: Level of serum creatinine in the blood (mg/dL)
 * serum_sodium: Level of serum sodium in the blood (mEq/L)
 * sex: Woman or man (binary)

+**The task:**
+Developing a ML model to predict death events using 12 clinical features.

 ## Automated ML
 tbd